|

 - Triple matrix classifiers are inherently standardized onto the

-reference samples during the classification process
+patient reference samples during the classification process

 (standardized multiparameter data classification (SMDC)).